 Megan joined the Trident coaching staff this past winter season as an experienced and successful high school player who grew up in Manhattan Beach.
 She is currently a sophomore at Mira Costa, where she was lead scorer and named Attacker of the Year and 1st Team Bay League as a freshman.
 Megan has been playing club lacrosse since 7th grade, and has a deep understanding of how to succeed and grow in the sport in the LA area.
 She brings an intense, highly motivated attitude to her own lacrosse path that allows her to serve as a fantastic young role model for all of our girls as they continue to learn the game.
 Most importantly, Megan knows how much hard work goes into getting better and just how far you can go with this sport in a number years.
 We are excited to have Megan with us for another spring season working primarily with our elementary school divisons.

 Alexis is the founder and director of Trident Lacrosse, and has 10+ years of coaching experience at the youth and high school levels.
 Alexis played college lacrosse at Loyola Marymount University.
 He is the recipient of the US Lacrosse, Founders Circle award for his positive impact on the youth game.
-In addition to running Trident Lacrosse, Alexis is also the Head Boys Varsity Coach at Palos Verdes Peninsula High School.
+In addition to running Trident Lacrosse, Alexis is also the Head Boys Varsity Coach at Palos Verdes Peninsula High School, where he was named Coach of the Year in 2023.

 Brett Tietjen graduated from Garden City High School in 1998 where he won a New York State Championship.
 Brett earned All-County Honors as well as the Nolan Award for most dedicated lacrosse player on the team.
 Brett went on to play at the University of Massachusetts and was one of three freshmen to play in every game.
 He finished out his career at Hofstra University.
 Brett was the assistant coach at New York Maritime for three years and he also coached the Westport Connecticut U15 and IAS Select team before moving to the West Coast.
 In Los Angeles, he coached at Loyola High School, where the team won the SoCal Southern Section CIF boys lacrosse championships four years in a row.